 I’m a reporter with 10+ years experience in covering education, race and culture.
 I write and edit for print and online publications, and manage multimedia projects that engage and grow web audiences.
+Since January 2018, I’ve been a senior editor at The Hechinger Report covering inequality and innovation in higher education.

 Prior to my year at Michigan, I worked as a higher education reporter at U.S. News & World Report.
 I covered the world of admissions for aspiring doctors, lawyers and MBAs, and highlighted job trends for each of these groups.
 I also reported on how minority students fare in higher education.
 Before U.S. News, I worked as an editor, reporter and producer at The Washington Post.